 Approximately 3,000,000 cubic yards of sediment are dredged annually from the 'Delaware River, Philadelphia to the Sea' and 'Delaware River, Philadelphia to Trenton' projects.
 Essentially all of the sediment is removed from the estuary system and placed in upland Confined Disposal Facilities.
 This study will explore innovative methods for management and reuse of dredged material in order to improve flood risk management.
-A Feasibility Cost Sharing Agreement (FCSA) was signed with the New Jersey Department of Environmental Protection on 27 February of 2014.
-The project will hold its Alternatives Milestone meeting on 31 March of 2015 with Division and Higher Authority to discuss the various study alternatives to utilize dredged material for flood risk management.
+A Feasibility Cost Sharing Agreement (FCSA) was signed with the New Jersey Department of Environmental Protection on February 27, 2014.
+The project held its Alternatives Milestone meeting on March 31, 2015 with Division and Higher Authority to finalize the various study alternatives evaluated in the study to utilize dredged material for flood risk management.